30 Different Types of Espresso Drinks | (Must Try!)

 22- Latte Macchiato

-Latte macchiato contains a similar proportion of espresso, milk, and foam as in a simple Latte.
+Latte macchiato is popularized by Starbucks and contains a similar proportion of espresso, milk, and foam as in a traditional Latte.

 Latte Macchiato